If you are new to this site, first check basic information.

 Update, July 2010 In 2005, the Tutorial Education Program (PET in Portuguese) was re-institutionalized in the Ministry of Public Instruction.
 At that time, the Brazilian government initiated a process of exclusion, preventing dialogue with CENAPET (the organisation of teachers and students defending PET against the threats by the Brazilian government).
 On 21 June 2010, after two years without a meeting of the Superior Council of the Program, SESu (Office of the Brazilian Ministry - Secretary of Higher Education) acted against CENAPET, threatening to end representation of the professors and imposing restitution to a student in a coercive and authoritarian form.
 The Brazilian government is preparing a repressive act (announcement) to replace, in two years, all the nearly 500 teachers who lead tutorial groups involving around five thousand students.
 Acting in this way, the Brazilian government, and especially its Ministry of Public Instruction, prepares to destroy PET.

-Dick Nadeau reveals information about paedophiles in prominent positions in Cornwall, Ontario at http://www.projecttruth2.com.
-See also Cornwall: the inquiry at http://www.theinquiry.ca/
+Dick Nadeau revealed information about paedophiles in prominent positions in Cornwall, Ontario but had to shut down his website.
+See Cornwall: the inquiry at http://www.theinquiry.ca/

 Robert Norburn, a quality assurance supervisor at Fleet Industries, blew the whistle on production and quality control problems.
 This is his story, as told by Dave Kewley in a two-article in The Spectator, 1990.

 Denis Rancourt, a highly productive physicist and radical activist, was dismissed from his tenured position at the University of Ottawa in 2009, allegedly because of his system of grading.
-See http://rancourt.academicfreedom.ca/
+See for example "Academic freedom?
+How nasty can a university be?"

 Dr Mauricio Schoijet, a social scientist who has written on many controversial issues, tells of his struggle for proper scholarly recognition in his "Background and statement for a lawsuit against the Sistema Nacional de Investigadores" and "Summary of a Lawsuit against the Sistema Nacional de Investigadores".
 Schoijet and Richard Worthington, in "Globalization of science and repression of scientists in Mexico", describe a pattern of discrimination and intimidation.